SamX23/ideas/README.md

 - Link whatsapp generator

   Create a web app to generate whatsapp link along with the number and message, the link that is generated, when clicked or visited will lead to whatsapp including the messages.

+- Al Qur'an Randomizer

+  Uses PWA to create simple web app shows you a random ayah, the tech would be using next, bootstrap and hosted on vercel.
+It also has a design of mobile first and having a menu to search certain surah and ayah.

+  The main display will shows ayah, surah details, and translation in Bahasa.
+API will be using http://alquran.cloud/ or this one https://github.com/sutanlab/quran-api